Aerial lift: Funitel

-A funitel differs from a standard gondola through the use of two overhead arms, attached to two parallel haul cables, providing more stability in high winds.
+A funitel differs from a standard gondola lift through the use of two overhead arms, attached to two parallel haul cables, providing more stability in high winds.
 The name funitel is a blend of the French words funiculaire and telepherique.
 Systems may sometimes be referred to as "double monocable" (DMC), where two separate haul cables are used, or "double loop monocable" (DLM) where a single haul cable is looped round twice.

 Funitels combine a short time between successive cabins with a high capacity (20 to 30 people) per cabin.

 Funifor

 A funifor is a type of cable car with two support ropes and a haul rope, looped around.
 Each system is composed of a single cabin shuttling back-and-forth.
 Many installations are built with two parallel, but independent, lines.
 The funifor design was developed by the Italian manufacturer, Hölzl, which later merged with Doppelmayr Italia.
 Today, the design is therefore patented by Doppelmayr Garaventa Group.

 At the top of each track, the haul rope loops back to the bottom instead of looping over to serve the other track, as would occur with a normal aerial tramway.
 This is shown in the diagram below.
 This feature allows for a single cabin operation when traffic warrants.
-The independent drive also allows for evacuations to occur by means of a bridge connection between the adjacent cabins.
+The independent drive also allows for evacuations to occur by means of a bridge connection between adjacent cabins.

 The main advantage of the funifor system is its stability in high wind conditions owing to the horizontal distance between the two support ropes.